-Proof, edit and seek feedback
+Proofread, edit and seek feedback

-Every essay should be proofed, edited and, if necessary, re-drafted before being submitted for assessment.
-Essays should ideally be completed a few days before their due date, then put aside for a day or two before proof reading.
+Every essay should be proofread, edited and, if necessary, re-drafted before being submitted for assessment.
+Essays should ideally be completed a few days before their due date, then put aside for a day or two before proofreading.
 Look first for spelling and grammatical errors, typographical mistakes, incorrect dates or other errors of fact.
 Think then about how you can improve the clarity, tone and structure of your essay.
 Does your essay follow a logical structure or sequence?
 Is the signposting in your essay clear and effective?
 Are some sentences too long or ‘rambling’?
 Do you repeat yourself?
-Do paragraphs need to be expanded, fine tuned or strengthened with more evidence?
+Do paragraphs need to be expanded, fine-tuned or strengthened with more evidence?
 Read your essay aloud, either to yourself or another person.
 Seek feedback and advice from a good writer or someone you trust (they need not have expertise in history, only in effective writing).

 Some general tips on writing